irs-tax-estimator-calculator/.github/profile/README.md

 - “IRS tax withholding estimator vs TurboTax”

 ---

-## 🚀 Why This Works for GitHub to Your Website

-The plan:
-1. Make a GitHub Pages mini-site, like `irstaxestimator.github.io`
-2. Host an easy guide + **embedded link** or button to your full-featured tool on your website (subdomain)
-3. Drive US search traffic via free SEO, get click-through to your main site

 Visitors get immediate value from the estimator guide.
 Then they click “Use our Advanced Tax Tool” to visit your site.